Is ‘hidden sugar’ a particular health risk? Are some sugars healthier than others? How much sugar should we be consuming?

 Some commentators believe so.
 Here are some of their reasons:

-- It is probably simplistic to blame sugar and sugar alone for a range of diseases which are more complicated than that.
-As NHS Choices points out, other dietary factors may be at work, such as fat and salt – and, as we have reported elsewhere on Age Watch, lack of exercise may also be implicated.
+- It is probably simplistic to blame sugar alone for such a range of diseases.
+The situation is most likely more complicated than that.
+As NHS Choices points out, other dietary factors may be at work, such as fat and salt and, as we have reported elsewhere on Age Watch, lack of exercise may also be implicated.

-- Fructose is associated with a range of serious medical conditions but clinical trials have yet to prove beyond all doubt that it causes them - a point made by the Senior Editor of Harvard Health in 2011.
+- Fructose is associated with a range of serious medical conditions but clinical trials have yet to prove beyond all doubt that it causes them.
+This is a point made by the Senior Editor of Harvard Health in 2011.

-However, this ‘defence’ of sugar is usually relative rather than absolute – typically seeing sugar as one of a number of health risks rather than the only one.
+However, this argument in ‘defence’ of sugar is usually relative rather than absolute and typically sees sugar as one of many health risks rather than the only one.

 Are some sugars better for us than others?

-The sugars (fructose) which occur naturally in most fruit grown in the UK seem healthiest, as they have a relatively low glycemic index.
-Eating whole fruits is healthy because of the fibre they contain (particularly in the skins).
-This slows the rate at which the sugars are absorbed by the body.
+The sugars which occur naturally in most fruit grown in the UK (fructose) seem healthiest, as they have a relatively low glycaemic index.
+Eating whole fruits is healthy because of the fibre they contain, particularly in the skins.
+This fibre slows the rate at which the natural sugars are absorbed by the body.

-Conversely, sugar sweetened drinks have a high glycemic index and are associated with a number of health risks.
-In addition they don’t make us feel full in the same way as more solid forms of sugar, making it easier to consume too much sugar and become overweight.
+Conversely, sugar-sweetened drinks have a high glycaemic index and are associated with a number of health risks.
+In addition, these drinks don’t make us feel full in the same way as more solid forms of sugar, making it easier to consume too much sugar and become overweight.